 Liz Green, Research Institute Coordinator

 Liz joined the team in August 2017 and her role in the Jean Golding Institute includes managing the website, social media and other communications, organising events and coordinating the administrative aspects of the Institute.
-She has a background in health, clinical research and research administration and worked as a nurse for many years.
+She has a background in health, clinical research and research management and worked as a nurse for many years.
 Liz is currently undertaking a Masters in Nutrition, Physical Activity and Public Health at the University of Bristol and during her studies is job-sharing with Rachel.
 Liz's working days are Mondays and Wednesdays.